PrasanthReddy-Chittapu6683/PrasanthReddy-Chittapu6683/README.md

 * I'm a freelancer and love to share my knowledge by contributing to open source projects.

-## Follow me Fork the repositories you like and get updates.⚡ Have Fun ⚡
+## Follow me .....⚡ Have Fun ⚡
-## And explore my repos to know more.... 👇
+## Checkout my repos to know more.... 👇